Targets

 If you’re into tournament target archery, this is a highly recommended practice game for you.

-You familiarize yourself with the rules, and technical regulations of the game as there are different do’s and don’ts when it comes to this game.
+You familiarize yourself with the rules, and technical regulations of the game as there are different do’s and don’ts for this game.

 Your sense of competitiveness is heightened as you qualify for each round until you reach the highest bow division that your skill can reach.